If you’re a working professional, you’ll invariably have to ask for leave few times a year.

 I request you to grant me 4-day leave from 22 to 25 November.

 [Comments: I’ve seen letters on this subject where people even talk about why elections are important.
-That’s complete BS and unnecessary.
-Everyone knows the role of elections.]
+That’s completely unnecessary.
+Everyone knows why elections are held.]

 As discussed with you in person, I am expecting many more guests and family members this year for my son’s birthday falling on August 24.
 Because of the unexpectedly high flow of guests this time, my presence is required to manage the event